Mr-Coxall/Microbit-Christmas-Decoration/lesson-02-extra.md

 Now we will leave that section of code and add another section.
 Now let's make the 2nd number show up:
 - select ``||input.
 Input||`` and drag out a ``||input.on button A ▼ pressed||`` block
-- you will notice that our previous code just turned grey; that is because we can ot have 2 sections of code with the same start block
+- you will notice that our previous code just turned grey; that is because we can not have 2 sections of code with the same start block
 - select the ▼ on the new ``||input.on button A ▼ pressed||`` block and change the "A" to "B", the old code will turn from grey to pink
 - select ``||basic.
 Basic||`` and drag out a ``||basic.show number(0)||`` block
 - select ``||variable.
 Variables||`` and drag out the ``||variable. second_number ▼||`` block